algorandfoundation/docs/docs/run-a-node/setup/install.md

 To install `algod` as a user service:

 ```
-./systemd-setup.sh kilgore-trout --user
+./systemd-setup-setup.sh kilgore-trout
 ```

-This will create the service in `$HOMEDIR/.config/systemd/user/algorand@.service`.
-This will have used the template `algorand@.service.template-user` downloaded in the same tarball to create the service.
+This will create the service in `$HOMEDIR/.config/systemd/user/algorand@.service` and will have used the template `algorand@.service.template-user` (downloaded in the same tarball) to create the service.
 It includes a lot of helpful information at the top of the file and is worth perusing.

+The location of the binaries is needed by the template to tell `systemd` where to find `algod`.
+This can be controlled by the `bindir` parameter, which is the second parameter when calling the shell script.

+> If `bindir` is not provided, the script will assume the current working directory.

 After installing, the script will also make `systemd` aware that the script is present on the system.
 However, if making changes after installation, be sure to run the following command to register those changes: